-Alexander Archuleta serves as international programs associate at The Fund for American Studies (TFAS), managing recruitment and admissions for TFAS International Programs in Chile, Hong Kong and the Czech Republic, as well as coordinating outreach with educational partners and alumni.
+Alexander Archuleta serves as the director of international programs at The Fund for American Studies (TFAS), overseeing the TFAS academic programs in South America, Europe and Asia, as well as managing outreach with educational partners and alumni.
 Prior to joining TFAS, he served as a research associate of U.S. foreign policy at the Council on Foreign Relations, where he supported the projects of multiple senior fellows.

 An outdoor enthusiast, Alexander loves to explore the greater D.C. area on foot or by bike.
-He and his wife enjoy cooking new plant-based recipes for friends and family, or kicking back with a sitcom.
+He and his wife enjoy cooking new plant-based recipes for friends and family, running around with their daughter or kicking back with a sitcom.